TheJacksonLaboratory/crf_rnaseq_basics/README.md

 This will create the subdirectory `~/opt/crf_rnaseq_basics`, containing the contents of this repository.

-On jaxhpc, the dependencies for all the steps (including R) are present in the Singularity container:
+On the JAX HPC cluster, the dependencies for all the steps (including R) are present in the Singularity container:

 ```
 /projects/researchit/crf/containers/crf_rnaseq.sif